holographicSol/OmegaFindv2/README.md

           Refine exception log.
           Further test extraction compatibilies for adding further extraction compatibilities.

+    Omegafindv2 output tries to blend in with the dir/ls command.
+Simple and clean non verbose output.

 Extraction Compatibility (Below compatibility accounts for many more file suffixes listed as different suffixes use
     the same compression as below.
 Like epubs for one example):